cultivate-hfc/gfc-api-docs/source/includes/_external_prediction_sets.md

 Submissions should also contain a `metadata` field.
 This string should contain JSON-formatted information about how the forecast was generated and any associated parameters that were used to generate it.

-### Official vs. Experimental Method Designation
+### Official vs. Experimental vs. Machine Method Designation

-The first time you submit a forecast for a method, you should designate whether the method is an official or experimental method.
+The first time you submit a forecast for a method, you should designate the method type.
 Once this designation has been set (via the first forecast), it cannot be changed.

-To designate a method as experimental, you should set `exclude_from_best_method` to `true` in the `external_predictor_attributes` of your request body.
+To designate a method type, you should include a `method_type` value in the `external_predictor_attributes` of your request body.
 The request body example to the right shows an example of this.
-If you want a method to be considered an official method, you can omit the `exclude_from_best_method` or set it to `false`.
+The options for this value are: `official`, `experimental`, and `machine`.

 > Request: